reginvinny/rebaser/README.md

 ## Pre-requisites
 - ZSH or BASH
 - GIT
-- You should be inside a cloned git repo branch on your local machine
+- You should be inside a git repo branch on your local machine

 ## Rebaser installation steps